-We run one tour per night, time will vary based on light
+We run one tour per night & tour times will vary based on light

 Tour is an hour & a half long

 Dinner is a three course set menu at 8pm

 The schedule is subject to change & weather conditions

 Stargazing 2019/20 Pricing

 It will be pretty chilly up on the mountain at night, so bring plenty of layers.
 We can provide jackets if needed